osio-toshimasa/paapi_mini/README.md

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## If you like this Gem, I'd be happy to help.
+## If you like this Gem, please help us!

 * Development is currently suspended.
 This is because the API response results in an error if no Amazon Associate sales results are generated for 30 days.
 * If you like this Gem, we would appreciate it if you could buy Amazon products from [this link](https://amzn.to/3Ta7pvV).